YusufDev15/SnapScreen-Project/README.md

 - **Teammates:** Heartfelt appreciation to all my teammates who contributed their time, skills, and enthusiasm to make SnapScreen a successful project.
 Your collaboration has been invaluable.

-- **Student Success Advisor:** Heartfelt thanks to "Yolanda Acona Hughes" for her continuous support, guidance, and encouragement.
-Your role in our success has been invaluable.

 ## Acknowledgments

 - Special thanks to the Unsplash API for providing a vast collection of high-quality images.